top of page

 Where it All Started

-ALSA was first established on 18 May 1989 by a group of law students from Indonesia, Malaysia, the Philippines, Singapore and Thailand under the name of “ASEAN Law Students’ Association'' during the ASEAN Law Students’ Conference in Jakarta.
-The establishment received support from the ASEAN Secretariat, ASEAN Law Association, Asia Foundation, and even governments of ASEAN states.
+ALSA was first established on 18 May 1989 by a group of law students from Indonesia, Malaysia, the Philippines, Singapore, and Thailand under the name of “ASEAN Law Students’ Association'' during the ASEAN Law Students’ Conference in Jakarta.
+The establishment received support from the ASEAN Secretariat, ASEAN Law Association, Asia Foundation, and even the governments of ASEAN states.
 Furthermore, on 7th of September 2002, ASEAN Law Students’ Association officially affiliated themselves with “The International Law Students’ Association of Peking University” (ILSA PKU), “International Department of Legal Aid Association of Peking University”, “Law Association Hong Kong University Students’ Union of the University of Hong Kong” (HKUSU), “Asian Law Students’ Association Japan” (ALSA Japan), “Asian Law Students’ Association Korea” (ALSA Korea) and “Asian Law Students’ Association Taiwan” (ALSA Taiwan).

-In the next decade, ALSA would merge with other law student organizations from China, Hong Kong, South Korea, Taiwan and China, leading to the establishment of “Asian Law Students’ Association” through the ratification of the Tokyo Agreement.
-The original members, along with newcomers Vietnam, Laos, Sri Lanka, Macau, Brunei Darussalam and Myanmar, constitute the currently existing 16 national chapters of ALSA.
+In the next decade, ALSA would merge with other law student organizations from China, Hong Kong, South Korea, Taiwan, and China, leading to the establishment of “Asian Law Students’ Association” through the ratification of the Tokyo Agreement.
+The original members, along with newcomers Vietnam, Laos, Sri Lanka, Macau, Brunei Darussalam, and Myanmar, constitute the currently existing 16 national chapters of ALSA.

 Early Beginnings in Yogyakarta